morningspace/kubemacro/docs/writing-a-macro.md

 kubectl macro get-pod-containers
 ```

-You will see nothing returned as expected.
+You will see nothing returned which is expected.
 Next, let's add something real to the function.

 ### Implement the macro